 - When you arrive in Baguio, take a taxi and head to GL Trans terminal in Baguio Dangwa Terminal.
 Do not forget to tell the driver that you are heading to Sagada.
 The driver must bring you to a new terminal if the buses are moved into a new location.

 - As you arrive at the GL trans terminal, go to the counter immediately to buy tickets heading to Sagada.

 - The taxi fare should not pass more than 100 pesos.

 - The Buses going to Sagada leave the terminal every hour from 5:30 in the morning until lunch.
 The last bus leaves at 1 in the afternoon.

 - You must arrive early in Baguio to buy tickets to Sagada.
 Tickets are sold starting at 5 am.
 The buses get full quickly, especially during weekends.

 - There are no reservations and advanced booking.
 Tickets are sold first-come, first-served.

 - As you might notice, the buses have a “Besau” signboard.
-Meaning, Sagada is not their final destination but only a stop on their route.
+Sagada is not their final destination but only a stop on their route.
 The travel time to Sagada is about 6 hours.
-With that long, the tendency for most of us is to fall asleep.
-You must be awake before you reach Sagada unless you’re gonna end up in Besau instead.
-So, it’s better to set the alarm on your phone 5 hours after your departure from the terminal.
+With that long, most of us tend to fall asleep.
+You must be awake before reaching Sagada, or you’ll end up in Besau instead.
+So, it’s better to set the alarm on your phone 5 hours after departure from the terminal.